Pension schemes: information requirements

 - a lifetime allowance statement telling them how much of the lifetime allowance they’ve used up when their pension pot was tested against the lifetime allowance

-- details of the amount of tax due if they’re subject to the lifetime allowance charge
+- the amount of tax due if they’re subject to the lifetime allowance charge

-- details about an unauthorised payment caused by the scheme providing the member with a benefit in kind
+- any unauthorised payment caused by the scheme providing the member with a benefit in kind

 Find more about the events resulting in a member accessing their money purchase pension rights.